Gateway Commercial Finance

 IRS www.irs.gov

-Forms 1040, 1120, 1120S—are income tax forms and are filed annually.
-If your company is an LLC, you complete a Schedule C and include your income in your 1040; if S Corp, you complete a Schedule E and include your income in your 1040; if a C Corp, you file and pay taxes separately.
+Forms 1040, 1120, and 1120S—are income tax forms and are filed annually.
+If your company is an LLC, you complete a Schedule C and include your income in your 1040; if S Corp, you complete a Schedule E and include your income in your 1040; if you are a C Corp, you file and pay taxes separately.

 State

-Income Tax—is filed although estimates are paid quarterly.
+Income Tax—is filed, although estimates are paid quarterly.
 The state tax form follows the IRS tax form but with some adjustments depending on the state.

 Local